Qu'Appelle River: History

 In 1787, the North West Company established a fur trading post at Fort Espérance on the lower river.
 After it was abandoned in 1819, the Hudson's Bay Company established a post at Fort Qu'Appelle in 1852 immediately adjacent to the site of what became the town of the same name.

 The Qu'Appelle River and Valley derive their name from a Cree legend of a spirit that travels up and down it.
 The aboriginal people told the North West Company trader Daniel Harmon in 1804 that they often heard the voice of a human calling, "kâ-têpwêt?", meaning "What is calling?" ("que + appelle?" in French).
 They would respond, and the call would echo back (there is a strong echo phenomenon at Lebret).
 The name of the river in the Cree language is kâ-têpwêwi-sîpiy ᑳ ᑌᐻᐏ ᓰᐱᐩ.

 Pauline Johnson, a half-Mohawk poet, learned of the legend and elaborated upon it with Victorian sentiment.
 In her version, a young Cree swain heard his name while crossing one of the lakes and replied, "Who calls?"
 Only his echo could be heard (hence Echo Lake), and he realized it had been his bride-to-be calling out his name at the instant of her death.

-In June 2021, hundreds of unmarked graves were found at the Qu'Appelle Valley's former Marieval Indian residential school on the Cowessess 73 reserve in Marieval, part of the Canadian Indian residential school system, the most found in Canada to date.